tronross/lotide/README.md

 ### eqObjects
 eqObjects checks if two input objects are identical, and returns true if they are.

+### findKey
+findKey takes in an object and a callback, scans the object and returns the first key for which the callback returns a truthy value.

 ### findKeyByValue
 findKeyByValue takes in an object and a value, scans the object and returns the first key which contains the given value.